Research Methodology in Finance

-1) What do I need in order to be able to identify the empirical predictions of a financial or economic theory?
+1) What do I need to be able to identify the empirical predictions of a financial or economic theory?

-2) What do I need in order to be able to test the empirical predictions of the theory?
+2) What do I need to be able to test the empirical predictions of the theory?

-3) What do I need in order to be able to critically evaluate the research methodology used in financial research?
+3) What do I need to be able to critically evaluate the research methodology used in financial research?

 Answer: Research Methodology in Finance.

 - CLRM assumptions and the diagnostic tests